All Episodes

 Now, this kind of thing demographically fascinates me.

-This is like the old-fashioned ancient days where you had to discover music on FM radio.
+Then he went on to write, you know what this iTunes radio is, this is like the old-fashioned ancient days where you had to discover music on FM radio.

-Because for me, discovering music was AM radio.
+And I'm thinking, holy, because for me, discovering music was AM radio.

 This was not snarky.

-These people are using media in whole different ways, and this is what this guy was talking to me about in terms of young people today and how they differ from when he was that age.
+And this is what this guy was talking to me about in terms of young people today and how they differ from when he was that age.

-They can photoshop pictures of themselves with people that they've never really met and so forth.
+They can Photoshop pictures of themselves with people that they've never really met and so forth.

-And he says, so many of them are living fantasies that are nowhere near truth, but that's how they're they're being known to people.
+And he says, so many of them are living fantasies that are nowhere near truth, but that's how they're being known to people.

-It was it was uh high-end stereo equipment.
+It was high-end stereo.

 Exactly.